 Once diagnosed, depression can be treated with psychotherapy, medication, or a combination of both.
 Medication may help reduce symptoms while psychotherapy addresses the negative thoughts, feelings, and beliefs that give rise to distress and that need to be managed in more productive ways.

 For mild to moderate depression, psychotherapy is generally considered the best treatment option.
-Psychotherapy is important in helping patients develop strategies for dealing with the situations that give rise to depression and to effectively manage the negative thoughts and feelings that mark t he distress.
+Psychotherapy is important in helping patients develop strategies for dealing with the situations that give rise to depression and to effectively manage the negative thoughts and feelings that mark the distress.
 Both cognitive-behavioral therapy (CBT), and interpersonal therapy (IPT) have been widely tested and shown to be effective in treating depression.
 By teaching new ways of thinking and behaving, CBT gives people skills to disarm negative styles of thinking and behaving.
 IPT helps people understand and work through troubled personal relationships that may cause or exacerbate their depression.

-Studies have indicated that for adolescents, a combination of medication and psychotherapy may be the most effective approach to treating major depression and reducing the likelihood for recurrence.
+Studies have indicated that for adolescents, a combination of medication and psychotherapy may be the most effective approach to treating major depression and reducing the likelihood of recurrence.
 Similarly, a study examining depression treatment among older adults found that patients who responded to initial treatment of medication and IPT were less likely to have recurring depression if they continued their combination treatment for at least two years.

 Antidepressants target various neurochemicals—notably serotonin, norepinephrine, and dopamine—known to be involved in the relay of signals through various brain circuits.
 Nevertheless, it is not entirely clear how they work or why they can take weeks or months to produce a positive effect—the brain is a highly complex organ.